If you are now having trouble finding the right words to say after experiencing a concussion, you may have a condition called expressive aphasia.

 Expressive aphasia, especially after a mild TBI like a concussion, can sometimes resolve itself on its own.

 If your aphasia lasts longer than a few days however, you should seek treatment right away.
-It’s possible your aphasia is a sign of worsening brain damage, so you really should be examined by a doctor before doing anything else.
+It’s possible your aphasia is a sign of worsening brain damage.
+Therefore, it is critical to get examined by a doctor as soon as possible.

-Once your doctor has examined you and ruled out any serious brain damage that may require surgery, they will probably recommend you start speech-language therapy.
+Once your doctor has examined you and ruled out any serious brain damage, they will recommend you begin therapy.

-One of the most promising and exciting treatments for expressive aphasia is singing therapy, formally called Melodic Intonation Therapy.
+One of the most promising and exciting treatments for expressive aphasia is singing therapy, formally called Melodic Intonation Therapy (MIT).

-Speech-language pathologists developed it when they noticed that even when their patients with expressive aphasia could not speak a word, they were still able to sing it.
+Speech-language pathologists developed it when they discovered that even when their patients with expressive aphasia could not speak a word, they could still sing a song fluently.

 Singing therapy involves singing simple words or phrases to the tune of familiar melodies.
 With enough repetition, patients eventually turn their singing speech into normal speech.